20akshay00/godot-wii-input/docs/setup/connecting.rst

 In what follows, we refer to any instance of the game whether debug or exported as the *session*.

-GDWiiInput manages all Wiimote connections and input polling through the engine singleton :ref:`GDWiimoteServer <class_GDWiimoteServer>.`.
+GDWiiInput manages all Wiimote connections and input polling through the engine singleton :ref:`GDWiimoteServer <class_GDWiimoteServer>`.
 An important thing to note is that the server expects all remotes (and their expansions) to be connected to the PC **at the start of the session**.

 The session typically begins by scanning for connected (or discoverable, based on the OS) Wiimotes using :ref:`GDWiimoteServer.connect_wiimotes() <class_GDWiimoteServer_method_connect_wiimotes>` over a few seconds.
 The Wiimote uses Bluetooth, making PC connection possible.
 However, it communicates using some non-standard and outdated Bluetooth protocols, which can cause inconsistent behavior across operating systems.